ArduPilot/ardupilot_wiki/plane/source/docs/miniTalon-build.rst

 .. image:: ../images/MT-mtrmnt3.jpg
     :target: ../_images/MT-mtrmnt3.jpg

 After gluing in the motor mount, glue in the center structure.
 Optionally, add some cable guides to each side and some velcro lock to hold the Receiver.
-The center structure does not come with a floor in the kit to allow mounting the flight controller.
+The center structure does not come with a floor in the kit to allow mounting the autopilot.
 Either add a ply plate to the bottom, or 3D print one of Mark Qvale's mounting plates from his `website <https://itsqv.com>`_.

 .. image:: ../images/MT-fcmnt2.jpg
     :target: ../_images/MT-fcmnt2.jpg